CLOCTools/lds-ctrl-est/README.md

 - For project configuration, install [`cmake`](https://cmake.org/) as well as [`pkg-config`](https://gitlab.freedesktop.org/pkg-config/pkg-config).
 The latter is optional.
 - The linear algebra library [`armadillo`](http://arma.sourceforge.net/) is used throughout this repository.
+- The [HDF5](https://www.hdfgroup.org/downloads/hdf5/) library is used to save output from example test programs.
-- For use of this library in Matlab executables (mex) on Linux operating systems, you will need to install [OpenBlas](http://www.openblas.net/), ensuring the *static* library `libopenblas.a` is installed.
+- For use of this library in Matlab executables (mex) on Linux operating systems, you will need [OpenBlas](http://www.openblas.net/), ensuring the *static* library `libopenblas.a` is installed.
 You will also need to install [`gfortran`](https://gcc.gnu.org/fortran/).
-- The [HDF5](https://www.hdfgroup.org/downloads/hdf5/) library is used to save output from example test programs.

 # Compilation + Installation
 This project is configured/compiled/installed by way of CMake and (on Unix-based operating systems) GNU Make.
 For configuration with CMake, there are three available options.